wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 ## Release notes

+### 1.0.0 (dev)
+* The library is now a pure JavaScript library.
+* Removed MediaWiki ResourceLoader module definitions.

 ### 0.9.0 (2017-09-06)
 * Removed `valueFormatters.ValueFormatterStore`.
 * Removed the `options` constructor parameter as well as the `getOptions` method from